eead-csic-compbio/scripting_linux_shell/session1.md

 ### Searching previous commands

 Besides the use of the `TAB` autocompletion, there are other ways to work more efficiently in the linux command line.
-For example, you can use the arrow keys to "navigate" to previous commands you ran, so that you don't need to write them again.
+For example, you can use the arrow keys to "navigate" to previous commands you ran, so that you don't need to type them again.
 You could even just modify them before running them again.
 Try for example to look for the `tail -n +2 P09660.aln` command you already ran, using the arrow keys, and changing the +2 to +394.

     tail -n +394 P08660.aln

-There is another way to access faster to a previous command, when you have a clear idea of the text this command it contained.
-Press 'Ctrl+r', and write 'head'.
+There is another way to access faster to a previous command, when you have a clear idea of the text that this command contained.
+Press `Ctrl+r`, and write `head`.
 You will see the last previous `head` command you ran.
 You can now for example modify the `-6` to `-2` and run the command again.
-Also, if you hit 'Ctrl+r' repeatedly, you will cycle to older commands containing the work you typed.
-Try 'Ctrl+r', type 'head' and then hit 'Ctrl+r' again to see previous versions of the command you previously ran.
+Also, if you hit `Ctrl+r` repeatedly, you will cycle to older commands containing the work you typed.
+Try `Ctrl+r`, type `head` and then hit `Ctrl+r` again to see previous versions of the command you ran.

 There is a command to obtain a list of all the previous commands you ran, which is `history`.
 Type the command and you will see that every command has a number assigned.
-You could run the exactly same command without typing it, just typing the number preceded by "!".
+You could run the exactly same command without typing it, just typing the number preceded by `!`.
 For example, if you want to run again the command "235", just type:

     !235

 Another useful trick is that you can cut the right part of a command to remove it.
-For example, use the arrows to recover the command `tail -n +394 P08660.aln`, move the cursor to the space between +394 and the filename, and press 'Ctrl+k'.
+For example, use the arrows to recover the command `tail -n +394 P08660.aln`, move the cursor to the space between +394 and the filename, and press `Ctrl+k`.
 Now you could write the name of another file, for example, and run the command.

 ### Linux pipes